How To Find A Business Coach: Expert Tips For Locating The Right Business Coach

 • Set milestones to mark progress towards your goals

-• Use regular check-ins with your coach to report on achievements and challenges
+• Use regular check-ins to report on achievements and challenges

 • Keep a record of your progress, including completed tasks, results, and lessons learned